Reviem0/CompSci-Notes/Networks and Security/Network Layer/Transport Layers.md

 	- IANA maintains list of well-known and registered )0-49151)
 - Most browsers recognise the most well-known port number ownerships, hence when you type in https://google.com, the browser does not make you input a port number.
 # TCP (Transmission Control Protocol)
-- Connection and communication orientated.
+- Connection and communication orientated and managed.
 - Acknowledging and retransmission routes, and provides flow and congestion control.
+- Adjust sending rate over time to account for varying network conditions, like high congestion.
+- Receiver in TCP rearranges segmen